WOVNio/wovnjava/README.md

 For the example above, all request URLs that match `www.site.co.jp` will be considered as requests in Japanese langauge.
 All request URLs that match `www.site.com/english/*` will be considered as requests in English language.
-Requests that do not match a domain language, like for example `www.site.com/admin`, will not be processed by the wovnjava library.
+Requests that do not match a domain language, like for example `www.site.com/admin`, will not be processed by WovnServletFilter.

 The `web.xml` configuration for the above example will look as follows
 ```xml